 That’s an immense amount of time, and it is what managers need to consider when they are worrying about subscription costs and the hours dedicated to employee training if they transition to an automated alternative.
 We will analyse both of these areas in more detail in just a moment, but if you are looking at, let’s say, a licence fee of $25 per person per month and training spread over a few weeks, it becomes clear that the investment is worthwhile.

 If implementation can give back even half of those lost an hours so they can be devoted to revenue-generating activities, Salesforce is more than just worth it for small businesses.
 As those who have already taken the leap are discovering, it is little short of a miracle in today’s marketplace that any small business can thrive without either Salesforce or something very similar.

 How does Salesforce help small businesses?

 Salesforce helps small business owners to run their operations more efficiently.
 It also opens up new ways to engage with clients, improving communications and increasing the likelihood of repeat business.

-We tend to refer to Salesforce as if it was a single tool, but it actually encompasses a whole suite of cloud-based software solutions.
+We tend to refer to Salesforce as if it was a single tool, but what is Salesforce essentials is that it actually encompasses a whole suite of cloud-based software solutions.
 For example, there are automation tools that can take care of tedious data processing tasks, freeing up time that can instead be devoted to activities that are both more valuable to the business and more interesting and rewarding for the individual.